-If the participation rate for all students or a subgroup of students falls below 95%, the achievement score for that group of students will be multiplied by the actual participation rate divided by 95%.
+If the participation rate for all students or a subgroup of students falls below 95%, the achievement score for that group of students will be multiplied by the actual participation rate divided by 95%, provided that the minimum N-size of 40 for participation rate has been met.
 This ensures the adjustment is proportional to the extent to which the 95% participation rate was not attained.
-The adjusted achievement score will be utilized in College and Career Ready Performance Index calculations, including Content Mastery, Closing Gaps, and progress toward long-term goals.
+The adjusted achievement score will be utilized in College and Career Ready Performance Index calculations.